At Shanghai vigil, bold shout for change preceded crackdown

 When police learned the journalist’s identity, he was released after two hours, without questioning or being pressed for his phone’s password.

-Shanghai police did not respond to a faxed request for comment.
+In a separate incident, police also beat and detained a BBC journalist.
+The Shanghai police did not respond to a faxed request for comment.

 A detainee who identified herself to a reporter only by the Japanese name Kasugawa said she was detained for over 24 hours after an officer saw her taking photos.